 out.
 A person gardening is most likely to develop a sprain or strain.
 The

 symptoms depend on the severity, such as pain, muscle spasms, or limited movement ability.
 More severe symptoms include a pop sound when the injury happens, no movement due to significant pain, direct pain over the bone, numbness, etc. Treating the injured area with Rest, Ice, Compression, and Elevation (RICE) within 24 to 72 hours is crucial.
-The FORM Hand can help fabricate splints, suggest exercises to regain hand or wrist function, and provide treatments based on severity.
+FORM Hand, Wrist and Elbow Institute can help fabricate splints, suggest exercises to regain hand or wrist function, and provide treatments based on severity.
 Some of the other common conditions are –

 · Carpal Tunnel Syndrome